 Yes.
 Recently, Senate Bill 63 raised the reckless driving threshold to 85 mph from 80 mph.
 This means that exceeding 85 mph is considered reckless driving, regardless of the applicable maximum speed limit for that roadway.
 Additionally, driving in excess of 20 mph over the maximum speeds permitted in a given area is reckless driving.

 What happens if you speed over 100 mph?

 If a law enforcement officer pulls you over for speeding in excess of 100 mph, the penalties are likely to be very severe.
 You are more likely to receive maximum penalties for this class 1 misdemeanor, as there are very few reasons that an officer or a judge will accept in terms of why you were driving so far over the speed limit.

-Whether or not someone receives jail time for exceeding 100 mph depends on a number of factors.
-The judge for your case will consider all of the following when determining whether or not to have you spend time in jail.
+Whether or not someone receives jail time for excessive speeding of 100 mph or more depends on a number of factors.
+The judge for your case will consider all of the following when determining whether or not to have you spend time in jail:

 - Your driving record

 - Your attitude the officer/s while being arrested